tin2294/tin2294/README.md

 - 🌱 I’m currently studying **Computer Engineering at NYU**

-- 👨‍💻 All of my projects are available at [https://troopl.com/ttchz](https://troopl.com/ttchz)
+- 📽️ All of my projects are available at [https://troopl.com/ttchz](https://troopl.com/ttchz)

+- 👩‍💻 I worked as a Software Engineer at Pennylane from Mar 2022 - Aug 2023

 - ⚡ Fun fact: **I (not biased at all) have the greatest dog in the world, Fiona!**